leegengyu/vulnhub-box-walkthrough/dc-2.md

 * We will be using `wpscan --url http://dc-2 --enumerate u`:
 ![](/screenshots/dc-2/wpscanUsersResults.jpg)
 * It turns out that there are a total of 3 accounts: `admin`, `jerry` and `tom`, where we were not aware of the latter 2.
-* Next, I ran `hydra -L users.txt -P passwords.txt dc-2 http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Location'` to brute-force the respective passwords for the 3 users.
+* Next, I ran `hydra -L users.txt -P passwords.txt dc-2 http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Dashboard'` to brute-force the respective passwords for the 3 users.
 ![](/screenshots/dc-2/hydraCrackPasswords.jpg)
+* Note: The last parameter in the hydra command, `S=Dashboard` is the string that hydra watches out for to differentiate a successful brute-force attempt vs. a failed one, since it will see `Dashboard` as one of the sections in the left-hand side WordPress panel upon a successful login.
 * It seems that we were not able to find the password for user `admin`, but the password for user `jerry` is `adipiscing`, and the password for user `tom` is `parturient`.
 * Note: We can also use `wpscan` to brute-force the respective passwords, though the trade-off is that the latter is only able to brute-force one user's password at a time, as compared to `hydra` which can brute-force multiple users' passwords using the same wordlist.
 * I was curious where jerry and tom's password was located on the WordPress site, and found the former immediately on the `Welcome` page - turns out that it was on the very first line of what greeted us. tom's password is found on the `Our Products` page, in paragraph 4.